The Missing Cross to Purity

 does not break the law of Christ, nor of God,

-which respects no man's person, but they are the customs of nations which are vain;
+who respects no man's person, but they are the customs of nations that are vain;

 and the great manners and civilities that lie among Christians,